ricoloic/CrunchyDL/README.md

 The servers are secure and hosted by big hosters like hetzner and ovh, also no login data is logged.

 To deactivate it you just have to go to settings -> proxy and uncheck login proxy.

-## DRM Protected Streams
-If Crunchyroll disables access to the last DRM free accesspoint I will post a guide on [Discord](https://discord.gg/grGkK4bH95) explaining the widevine stuff and how to bypass it with the downloader.